openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - PQ digital signature, namely SLH-DSA-SHAKE as a standalone cryptographic algorithm.

-For each of the composite schemes, this specification mandates that the communication party has to successfully perform the cryptographic algorithms for each of the component schemes used in a cryptographic message, in order for the message to be deciphered and considered as valid.
+For each of the composite schemes, this specification mandates that the consuming party has to successfully perform the cryptographic algorithms for each of the component schemes used in a cryptographic message, in order for the message to be deciphered and considered as valid.
 This means that all component signatures must be verified successfully in order to achieve a successful verification of the composite signature.
 In the case of the composite public-key decryption, each of the component KEM decapsulation operations must succeed.